eiselekd/makemake/README.md

 makemake
 ========

-Generate Makefile and eclipse projects files from simple description
+Generate Makefile and eclipse projects files from simple description.